Friday, November 1, 2024

 Lucknow and Hyderabad have such strong Biryani traditions perhaps due to the historical ties of the two cities with Persia.
 According to the historian Lizzie Collingham, the modern Biryani developed in the royal kitchens of the Mughal Empire (1526–1857) and is a mix of the Indian spicy rice dishes and the Persian pilaf.
 Some say that it was the Mughal Emperor Aurangzeb who took Biryani to South India and it was adopted and perfected by the Nizams of Hyderabad.
 Others discount the Mughal theory and state that cooking meat with rice predates the Mughals in India.
 Whatever may be the provenance, the name is Biryani, which derives from the Biriyan, the Persian word for fried or grilled.

 Before I invite opprobrium, I hasten to add that there are other Biryani traditions as well.
 I particularly like Biryani in Karnataka, Tamil Nadu and Kerala.
 Crowd sourced information reveals several Biryani traditions.
-Writer Pranay Lal mentions delicious Amber, Dindigul, Chettinad, Rawther, North Arcot Biryanis traditions of Tamil Nadu.
-Thalapakatti Biryani is getting famous in Tamil Nadu.
+Author Pranay Lal mentions delicious Amber, Dindigul, Chettinad, Rawther, North Arcot Biryanis traditions of Tamil Nadu.
+Dindigul Thalapakatti Biryani is getting famous in Tamil Nadu.
 Then we have Alleppey, Calicut, Thalassery and Sutain Batheri Biryanis from Kerala.
 Even Bengal has more than just the Kolkata and Dhaka Biryani- there is Bhatkali and Cossimpur Biryani too.
-Even in Indonesia there is Nasi Biryani, which very frankly does not compete favourably with Nasi Goreng.
+Even in Indonesia there is Nasi Biryani, which very frankly does not compete favourably with Nasi Goreng, the flagship and delicious national rice dish of the country.

 The above, notwithstanding, it is fair to make the point that the three specific cities I mention have been able to brand their Biryani well.
 They have succeeded in converting Biryani from a dish into a cuisine.
 Furthermore, people from these cities are very passionate about their Biryani.
 Even before the social media and mobile phone revolution, we are aware of people, including myself, going to the Paradise restaurant in Hyderabad and getting Biryani packed before catching a train or a plane.
 Mutton Biryani from Cafe Bahar in Hyderguda and Chicken Biryani from Shah Ghouse in Towlichoki, Hyderabad are renowned.

 Just as the name Paradise has got attached to Hyderabadi Biryani, Shiraz and Arsalan as synonymous with Kolkata Biryani, and Idris and Lala of Lucknow Chowk to the Lucknow’s tradition.
 Kolkattans even squabble about which is the best between Shiraz and Arsalan.
+Others say that Rahmania and Zeeshan are the original and many lament the decline of Aminia.
 We are not aware of similar branding of other cities with their Biryanis.

 Before moving forward, let me also put another debate to rest.
 When I speak of Biryani I mean meat (either mutton/goat meat or chicken) cooked with rice exclusively.
 Rice cooked with vegetables is not Biryani but pulao or tahri.
 These days however, Kathal (jackfruit) Biryani is getting popular, as the texture of unripe jackfruit mimics meat.
 Some Biryani die-hards claim Biryani is only made with goat meat and there is no such thing as chicken Biryani.
 I stand for both mutton and chicken Biryani.
 Biryani puritans also claim that rice and meat cooked separately and then put together is not Biryani, and that only Kacchi Biryani is Biryani but I am not such a Biryani fundamentalist.
 Although, they may have a point, cooking meat and rice together and giving the ‘dum’ is quite an art which only a few can perfect, the Pakki style should also pass muster.
 To me, the only unacceptable Biryani is what some call vegetable Biryani.
 Once of course I tried egg Biryani to please my eggetarian wife using a combination of boiled, omelette and scrambled egg.
 The appreciation received was not commensurate with the effort made.
 I have not dared to repeat it.